ChrisBen191/code_book/HTML_CSS/html.md

 ## Flow Content

 - generally contain text or embedded content such as images and videos.
+Also includes phrasing elements, or elements that become plain text due to offline or resource not available.

 - `<header>` element
   - represents introductory content, typically a group of introductory or navigational aids.
+  - `<nav>` is typically used in the main `<header>` of a page.
 - `<main>` element
   - represents the main content of the document, content which is unique to this particular page.
+  - only 1 per page, inside the `<body>`.
 - `<footer>` element
-  - section things like social media links, secondary navigation, and site small print.
+  - separates things like social media links, secondary navigation, and site small print.
+  - used inside `<articles>` or `<sections>`, but should be related to the parent element.
+    - ie. `<article>` element w/journalist information, and `<footer>` with links to journalist profile.

 ## Sectioning Content